Ivan Toney: International career

+Betting offences

 On 16 November 2022, it was revealed that Toney had been charged by the Football Association with an alleged 232 breaches of its gambling laws.
-On 20 December 2022, Toney was charged by the FA with further 30 breaches of betting laws bringing the total charges to 262.
-He admitted many of the charges, but is contesting others. which could result in a several month-long ban.
-On March 2, Toney said he was "shocked and disappointed" to see press speculation about the case, especially since he had not yet had a formal hearing.
+On 20 December, he was charged by the FA with a further 30 breaches of betting laws, bringing the total charges to 262.
+He admitted many of the charges in February 2023, but contested others.
+On 2 March, he said he was "shocked and disappointed" to see press speculation about the case, especially since he had not yet had a formal hearing.
+In May 2023, he was banned from football for eight months (being allowed to return to training at the halfway point), charged £50,000 and warned about his future conduct for 232 breaches of the FA's betting rules.
+His offences took place between 2017 and 2021.

+The Football Association had first sought a 15-month ban for Toney, alleging that he lied over his gambling and tried to destroy evidence; not all of the FA's claims were upheld by the regulatory commission.
+The suspension was reduced to 11 months for admitting to his charges, and then to eight months when he was formally diagnosed with gambling addiction.
+Toney bet 126 times on games in the same competitions he was playing in, and 29 times on his team's games.
+He bet 13 times on his own team to lose, but did not play in any of those games.
+The regulatory commission concluded that he was not a match-fixer.